If you’re feeling overwhelmed or overworked, but don’t know how to end the cycle of stress, you may be burned out.

 - Hit the Road: Grab your significant other or some friends and plan a weekend getaway.
 Camp, hike, wine taste, hit the spa, do yoga, chill in a hammock … try to fill your weekend with relaxation.

 You.
 Are.
 Burned.
 Out.
 It seems that stress and burnout may just be the norm at this point for you.
-Your schedule is always packed, you’re always stressed, and your answer to the “how are you?” question is always “too busy.”
+Your schedule is always packed, you’re always stressed, and your typical answer to the “how are you?” question is “too busy.”

 If this sounds like you, it’s time to take a serious look at your life and strategize on how to find more balance and ease.
 Here are some ideas: